appbaseio/dejavu/README.md

 http://127.0.0.1:9200/_plugin/dejaVu
 ```

-``Note:`` If you use Elasticsearch from a different port, the URL would change accordingly.
+``Note:`` If you use Elasticsearch from a different port, the URL to access and the `http.cors.allow-origin` value in the configuration file would change accordingly.

 ## Features